ellakoa/postcard-poem/content/posts/cauldrons-of-the-bay.md

   These 'Cauldrons' are often found in Kingsdown bay, when they have finished bubbling they can leave behind

   imprints of what they have been creating.
 If you disturb them by standing in them your feet will sink into the sand.
-It is a bit of a shock when your foot suddenly disappears as you are walking along, a good tug usually releases the foot (albeit now wet and slimy).
-Whilst most of the time they are pretty harmless creating some unusual art, on Halloween they like a little bit of fun.
+It is a bit of a shock when your foot suddenly disappears as you are walking along, a tug usually releases the foot (albeit now wet and slimy).
+Whilst most of the time they are pretty harmless creating some unusual art, on Halloween they like to have a little bit of fun.
 collection: Beyond The Pebbles
 aspect: portrait
 image: /img/halloween2022boo-tiny.jpg